Updated: Dec 29, 2021

 Dry each pebble with the kitchen towels.

-Gather the pebbles and children may form words using pebbles with letters.
+Gather the pebbles and get the children to form words using the pebbles with letters.
 They may form actual or invented words and attempt to read them.
 For older children, use the pebbles that have words written on them and string them in sentences to form a story.
 Once it is done, read the story together.